fix langevin/spin command

 This fix is not invoked during energy minimization.

 The langevin/spin fix is part of the SPIN package.
 This style is only enabled if LAMMPS was built with this package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The numerical integration has to be performed with fix nve/spin when fix langevin/spin is enabled.